gutenbergtools/gutenbergsite/site/a11y/index.md

 ## The Project Gutenberg Website

 The website aims to comply with WCAG 2.2 AA.
-Here's the [VPAT](pg-vpat-website.html) It's very likely that much can be improved, and we welcome suggestions on how to do that.
+Here's the [website VPAT](pg-vpat-website.html) It's very likely that much can be improved, and we welcome suggestions on how to do that.
 It's relatively simple, and hardly uses any javascript, which makes testing a lot easier.
 We'd especially welcome comments about issues on mobile devices and on assistive technology - it's impossible to test everything.
 Our accessibility contact is in the website footer.

 ## Plain Text Files